dirtsimple/postmark/README.md

 Tags:     bar, baz           # this can be a comma-delimited string, or a YAML list
 Author:   foo@example.com    # user id is looked up by email address

+Excerpt: |  # You can set a custom excerpt, which can contain markdown Some *amazing* blurb that makes you want to read this post!

 Date: 2017-12-11 13:41 PST        # Dates can be anything recognized by PHP, and
 Updated: April 30, 2018 3:46pm    # use Wordpress's timezone if no zone is given